CaptainCodeman/rdx/docs/api-createStore.md

 ## Example

-Here's a simple but complete example of setting up a store to support devtools, persistence, routing and async effects with models separated into their own modules.
+Here's a simple but complete example of setting up a store to support DevTools, persistence, routing and async effects with models separated into their own modules.

 ### Store